Skip to main content

 #

 To apply for a Mexican visa, you must demonstrate economic solvency through various forms of financial proof, such as bank statements or employment verification.
 This requirement is managed by the Instituto Nacional de Migración (INM) for different visa categories, including work, student, and visitor visas.
-The financial criteria vary depending on the type of visa you are applying for, but generally, proof of monthly income greater than the equivalent of MX$30,000 (verify the current fee on the official website) can be expected for some residency visas.
+The financial criteria vary depending on the type of visa you are applying for, but generally, proof of monthly income greater than the equivalent of MX$30,000 (verify the current threshold on the official website) can be expected for some residency visas.
 It is essential to gather all necessary documentation before lodging your application with the relevant Mexican consulate.

 Evaluation Criteria for Financial Proof

 When assessing financial proof, the INM requires applicants to present documentation that clearly shows their ability to support themselves during their stay in Mexico.
-This typically includes recent bank statements, employment verification, or proof of pension income. - Bank statements showing consistent income. - Employment verification from a recognized employer. - Pension statements confirming regular payments.
+This typically includes recent bank statements, employment verification, or proof of pension income.

 Tip: Ensure that your bank statements cover the last three to six months and do not include joint accounts unless your name is clearly listed.